 9 Place baby supplies everywhere

 When I say baby supplies, what comes to mind first?
 Nappies, right?
-So imagine having to go from one room to another just because you forgot to keep that overnight diaper handy.
+So imagine having to go from one room to another just because you forgot to keep that overnight nappy handy.

 Whatever you might need should be divided into parts and placed in every room of the house.
 You have no idea how convenient this is going to be.